Skip to Main Content

 UC Library Browse Search

 UC Library Search also offers a Browse Search option.
-Use this search to review Subjects, Author/creators, Titles, Library of Congress call numbers, or SUDOC numbers in sequential order.
+Use this search to review Subjects, Author/Creators, Titles, Library of Congress call numbers, or SUDOC numbers in sequential order.
+You can find the link for UC Library Browse Search under the search box on the UCSB Library website.

-UC Library Search Browse Search
+Image of UC Search with Browse Search highlighted

 If you have already executed a Simple Search from the UCSB Library website, you can easily find the Browse Search link at the top of your screen above the search box.

-UC Library Browse Search Tips:
+UC Library Browse Search Tips

 Ex.
 Global warming -- Public opinion